12 — Testing¶

 The pivot_clusterctl_move role is exercised only inside the

-e2e-local composite scenario; it has no standalone Molecule
+e2e-local (and therefore gha) composite scenario; it has no

-scenario by design (pivot is an end-to-end behaviour, not a
+standalone Molecule scenario by design (pivot is an end-to-end

 3. Driver model — delegated¶